-This draft requirements document describes specific technical requirements related to both the hardware and software capabilities of the desired system as well as application benchmark requirements.
-Additional information on proposal preparation will be provided in the Proposal Evaluation and Proposal Preparation Instructions (PEPPI).
+This requirements document describes specific technical requirements related to both the hardware and software capabilities of the desired system as well as application benchmark requirements.
+Additional information on proposal preparation is provided in the Proposal Evaluation and Proposal Preparation Instructions (PEPPI).